kubeedge/kubeedge/docs/keadm/keadm-ctl-vs-kubectl.md

 - `keadm ctl` is not a general replacement for `kubectl`.
 - `kubectl` depends on the Kubernetes API server view.
 - `keadm ctl` focuses on KubeEdge-specific edge-side operations.
-- Some `keadm ctl` commands may depend on KubeEdge components and edge-side connectivity status.
+- Some `keadm ctl` commands interact with local edge components such as EdgeCore and MetaServer, so they can be useful for edge-side diagnosis even when cloud-edge connectivity is interrupted.
 - For standard Kubernetes resource management, prefer `kubectl`.